FeatureProbe/feature-probe-docs/docs/how-to/segments.md

 ### Edit group
-The edited group will be synced to the switches that already use the group.
+The edited group will be synced to the toggles that already use the group.

 ### Deleting Crowd Groups
-Only groups that are not used by any switch can be deleted.
+Only groups that are not used by any toggle can be deleted.